 - Identify vulnerable resources: In a risk assessment, a professional audits all resources on the network and identifies the most vulnerable ones with the most risk.
 Administrators can then prioritize cybersecurity controls on the riskiest infrastructure and protect any resources attackers could target.

 - Minimize access to sensitive data: For sensitive data, including intellectual property and files containing trade secrets, organizations must limit access to only high-privilege users and monitor successful and unsuccessful access requests to identify any compromises.

 - Monitor vendor access and resources: Third-party vendors pose the most significant risk in supply chain attacks.
-Many vendors don’t realize that they are a target and pose a risk to their clients, so any access or implementation of third-party vendor resources should be reviewed for vulnerabilities.
+Many vendors don’t realize they are a target and pose a risk to their clients, so any access or implementation of third-party vendor resources should be reviewed for vulnerabilities.

 - Apply strict shadow IT rules: Shadow IT resources are any devices unauthorized to access the network environment.
-This issue poses a risk when the organization also offers a bring-your-own-device (BYOD) policy allowing users to connect with their own desktop or mobile devices.
+This issue poses a risk when the organization also offers a bring-your-own-device (BYOD) policy, allowing users to connect with their own desktop or mobile devices.
 These devices should be heavily monitored and have antivirus software installed.

 - Use email cybersecurity to block spoofed senders: Your email servers should stop spoofed senders from reaching a recipient’s inbox and use artificial intelligence to stop spoofed domains and known attack sites.

-- Train employees to detect malicious messages: Employee training is key to reducing risk of human error.
+- Train employees to detect malicious messages: Employee training is key to reducing the risk of human error.
 Simulated phishing attacks empower employees to identify phishing attacks and social engineering.

 - Put policies in place for invoice payments: To avoid paying fraudulent invoices, put payment policies in place to validate invoices and get authorization before sending money to any bank account.